Amarnath land transfer controversy: Environmental concerns

 Initial opposition to the land transfer was based on environmental concerns.
 Some environmentalists argued that the land transfer would hamper the region's delicate ecological balance.

 Reports that the SASB was planning to construct dams across the river Indus to generate electricity for the shrine were unconfirmed.

 Government response

 The state government accepted the demands of the protesters from the Kashmir valley region by revoking the land transfer decision on 1 July 2008.
-Hindu groups in the Jammu region reacted by mounting their own counter-protests against the revocation and called for the cancellation of the revocation decision.
+Hindu groups in the Jammu division reacted by mounting their own counter-protests against the revocation and called for the cancellation of the revocation decision.

 Political turmoil

 As the Kashmiri protests grew wider and more violent, the People's Democratic Party (PDP) said that it would withdraw support to the Indian National Congress (INC)-led state government if it did not revoke the land transfer agreement.

 Though the land transfer was revoked (after the PDP withdrew its support), the crisis deepened further when the PDP did not lend support to the state government even after the revocation.
 Meanwhile, the Gulam Nabi Azad's minority government decided to step-down on 7 July 2008.

 The protests, however, took a more political tone as state elections were scheduled to be held later in 2008.
 With elections already due in the state, Omar Abdullah played down the incident and said that PDP's decision to withdraw was not a major constitutional crisis.